huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 # Step 3: Threat Intelligence & Attack Visualization

-With security events successfully flowing into Microsoft Sentinel, the next phase focused on transforming raw authentication logs into meaningful threat intelligence.
-This was achieved by enriching attacker IP addresses with geographic information, creating an interactive attack map, and validating one of the observed attacker IPs using VirusTotal.
+With security events flowing into Microsoft Sentinel, the collected logs were enriched with geographic data and visualized on an interactive attack map to identify the origin of attack attempts.

 ---

 ## Import the GeoIP Watchlist

-Windows Security Events contain the attacker's IP address but do not include geographic information such as the country or city of origin.
-To enrich these logs, a **GeoIP watchlist** was created in Microsoft Sentinel by importing the `geoip-summarized.csv` dataset.

-The watchlist contains approximately **55,000 IP network ranges**, allowing Sentinel to correlate public IP addresses with geographic locations including city, country, latitude, and longitude.
+A **GeoIP watchlist** containing IP network ranges and geographic information was imported into Microsoft Sentinel to enrich attacker IP addresses with location data.

 <img src="assets/image 19.png" width="900">